lostisland/faraday/.github/CONTRIBUTING.md

 the green light by the core team start working on the PR.

-### New Middleware

-We will accept middleware that:

-1. is useful to a broader audience, but can be implemented relatively simple; and
-1. which isn't already present in [faraday_middleware][] project.

-### New Adapters
+### New Middleware & Adapters

+We prefer new adapters and middlewares to be added as separate gems.
+We can link to such gems from this project.

+This goes for the [faraday_middleware][] project as well.

-We will accept adapters that:
+We encourage adapters that:

 1. support SSL & streaming;
 1. are proven and may have better performance than existing ones; or
-1. if they have features not present in included adapters.
+1. have features not present in included adapters.

 ### Changes to Faraday Website